Governed Capability Evolution: Lifecycle-Time Compatibility Checking and Rollback for AI-Component-Based Systems, with Embodied Agents as Case Study: Related Work

 A third related area is safe robotics and runtime control.
-A large body of work addresses robotic safety through constrained control~\cite{cbf}, shielding~\cite{shielding}, control barrier functions, safe RL~\cite{saferl,brunke2022safe}, runtime monitors~\cite{runtimeverification}, formal specification and verification of autonomous systems~\cite{luckcuck2019formal,seshia2022verified}, runtime assurance and safety filtering~\cite{hobbs2023runtime}, and high-assurance override architectures such as Simplex~\cite{simplex}.
+A large body of work addresses robotic safety through constrained control~\citep{cbf}, shielding~\citep{shielding}, control barrier functions, safe RL~\citep{saferl,brunke2022safe}, runtime monitors~\citep{runtimeverification}, formal specification and verification of autonomous systems~\citep{luckcuck2019formal,seshia2022verified}, runtime assurance and safety filtering~\citep{hobbs2023runtime}, and high-assurance override architectures such as Simplex~\citep{simplex}.
+The K{\"o}nighofer et al.\ survey on correct-by-construction runtime enforcement~\citep{konighofer2022re} provides a unifying treatment of this space, distinguishing runtime enforcement (RE) approaches that block, edit, or replay unsafe actions from runtime verification (RV) approaches that detect violations after the fact.
 This literature establishes an important principle: embodied execution must be constrained by explicit safety mechanisms rather than treated as unconstrained action generation.
 It also provides many of the technical ingredients that inspired later runtime-governance approaches, including monitoring, interruption, and recovery.

 However, much of this literature focuses either on controller-level safety or on static policy enforcement for a fixed executable system.
-In contrast, Harnessing Embodied Agents~\cite{harnessing} reframes the problem at the systems level, proposing a runtime governance layer that mediates between a persistent embodied agent and modular capability packages through capability admission, policy checks, execution watching, recovery management, human override, and audit logging.
+In contrast, Harnessing Embodied Agents~\citep{harnessing} reframes the problem at the systems level, proposing a runtime governance layer that mediates between a persistent embodied agent and modular capability packages through capability admission, policy checks, execution watching, recovery management, human override, and audit logging.
 That work argues that embodied execution should remain policy-constrained, observable, recoverable, and auditable as agent capability increases.